Teddy bears and plush stuffed animals are a cornerstone of most childhood beds and bedrooms.

 Sometimes, prolonged attachment to stuffed animals or teddy bears into teenagerhood can be due to feelings of neglect or withheld affection.

-This is common in children that have entered the foster care system.
+This is common in children who have entered the foster care system.
 Consider this possibility if a teen refuses to part with a stuffed toy and displays other erratic behaviors.

 Why Do Adults Sleep with Stuffed Animals?